devegoo/kingofsat2satip_triax_tss400_m3u/README.md

 for ftadiseqc.sh

-Preconfigured  positions for 4 x 1/4 DiseQc (16 ports/sat positions) for example 4 antenas with 4 port diseqc switch each or multi antenna (for example "Wavefrontier")
+Possible preconfigured  positions for 4 x 1/4 DiseQc (16 ports/sat positions) for example 4 antenas with 4 port diseqc switch each or multi antenna (for example "Wavefrontier")

 #tuner 1